 What Should You Bring To a Free Consultation?

-A free consultation is an opportunity to meet with a personal injury attorney in Boulder to discuss the facts of your case and the potential for recovering compensation for your injuries.
+A free consultation is an opportunity to meet with an injury lawyer in Boulder to discuss the facts of your case and the potential for recovering compensation for your injuries.
 During the visit, the attorney will help you determine whether you have a valid claim and explain the steps and process that lays ahead.
 To get the most from the visit, it is crucial to prepare the following documents and information.

 Police Reports, Photographs, Insurance Paperwork, & Other Evidence